Bidders' Responses to Auction Format Change in Internet Display Advertising Auctions

-\subsection{Role of Advertising Campaign Budgets}
+\subsection{Role of Advertising Campaign Budgets.}

-A potential concern with the above interpretation relates to the role of advertising campaign budgets; see, e.g., \citet{Balseiro_etal15:Budgets} for a theoretical treatment of budget constraints in display advertising auctions.
-The concern is that bidders spend a fixed amount of budget on the treated publishers, and whatever phenomena take place after the format change are caused by budget constraints rather than auction dynamics.
+A potential concern with the above interpretation relates to the role of advertising campaign budgets. \newgw{Advertisers, apart from having an overall ad spending budget, typically set specific campaign budgets, e.g., to target certain users in a specific pre-determined time horizon.
+(See, e.g., \citet{Balseiro_etal15:Budgets} for a theoretical treatment of budget constraints in display advertising auctions.)} The concern for our analysis is that bidders would spend a fixed amount of budget on the treated publishers, and whatever phenomena take place after the format change are caused by budget constraints rather than auction format dynamics.